Vyral/corina-cisneros/_posts/2020-04-15-6-reasons-why-this-2020-chaos-wont-be-2008s-housing-crash.md

 {% include youtube.html %}

-<p style="text-align:center">If you’re having flashbacks to the pain inflicted by the 2008 housing crash right now, that’s understandable, but I’m sharing six reasons why you shouldn’t worry.</p>
+<p style="text-align:center"><em>If you’re having flashbacks to the pain inflicted by the 2008 housing crash right now, that’s understandable, but I’m sharing six reasons why you shouldn’t worry.</em></p>

 Here are six solid reasons why what we’re facing now won’t lead to the housing market collapse that scarred us in 2008:&nbsp;